andrewhua92/lineFollower/README.md

 determine which contour zone is the closest and establish that as the main contour to follow.
 Using the combination of these methods will eliminate false-positive contours.

+Motion is currently handled by two motors, using differential motion to turn.
+When using four motors, the ability for the rover itself to turn is significantly reduced, hence, the decision to use two - this is not final however.

+A state machine is being used in order for to move based on the current state of the line it sees from the camera, with states of moving straight, turning left and right softly or sharply.

+# Credits
 Credits to the OpenCV developers and 'Out of the BOTS' on YouTube for the tutorials and the code to start off basic functionality.
+Developed by Andrew Hua